pbmoses/grafana-crossplane/README.md

 The following information is for demonstrative purposes, offering an entry point and is not a be-all-end-all for Observability as Code nor for Crossplane.

-It is assumed that you have a healthy Kubernetes cluster and some experience with Kubernetes.
+It is assumed that you have a healthy Kubernetes cluster [Brief notes on Raspeberry pi +k3s](https://github.com/pbmoses/k3s-1) and some experience with Kubernetes.
 The manifests directory of this repo contains the needed manifests, they will also be demonstrated below.
 [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) is the GitOps tooling that I normally utilize to manage provisioning, while there is some overlap, I see these tools as being complimentary to one another.

 Why Crossplane?